Last Updated on May 2, 2026 by Dr. Ashley Söderlund

 Here’s the punchline.
 It’s unrealistic to think that you won’t have uncomfortable emotions or that you will always be calm.
 We all have those feelings!
 And our kids seem to know just how to push our self-regulation to its limits.

 And that is exactly where you start.
 Stop yelling at yourself.
 If you are stressed and tired, acknowledge that to yourself.
 Tell yourself it’s okay to feel how you feel.
-Expect that when you look inside yourself that you will see ‘negative emotions.’
+Expect that when you look inside yourself, you will see ‘negative emotions.’
 That’s the key: Accept yourself and all of your emotions first.

 Children learn how to handle their emotions from us.
 We are part of the process that shapes their future psychological health.
 When your child has a tantrum or a meltdown — see that as a chance to help them build those connections.

 When you accept your own uncomfortable feelings, the need to lash out in stress will dissipate.
 So, next time your child has a tantrum, pause and acknowledge how that makes you feel.
 Don’t criticize yourself.
 Breathe.
-Tell yourself it’s okay that you feel stressed and then turn to that little person who needs you.
+Tell yourself it’s okay to feel stressed and then turn to that little person who needs you.

 The first step is to see — really see — the root emotions — yours and theirs.
 Inappropriate behaviors come from the immature expression of emotions, overstimulation, hunger, fatigue, or impulses.